 Under the umbrella of Open Process and our aim to provide tangible skills for storytellers from all walks of life, the Orchard Project is excited to announce our new community initiative: The 518 Monologues.

-The 518 Monologues is an annual initiative that aims to collect 518 monologues written by folks in and around the Saratoga region (the 518 area code), and ultimately publish all 518 monologues in a free online archive.
+The 518 Monologues is an annual initiative that aims to collect 518 monologues written by folks in the Capital region (the 518 area code), and ultimately, celebrate the diverse stories and creativity of the region by publishing all 518 monologues in a free online archive.

-We want to take 518 as an opportunity to engage folks in the Saratoga region of all theatrical backgrounds: from those who have never seen a play before to those who already work in theatre.
+We are so excited to partner with local organizations and artists to make the 518 monologues a reality by providing monologue-writing resources throughout the year of 2022.
+We want to take 518 as an opportunity to engage folks in the region of all theatrical backgrounds: from those who have never seen a play before to those who regularly attend or create theatre.
 While we plan to welcome all monologue entries, we want to provide resources (and encouragement!) to those who have less familiarity or comfort with theatre, writing, and the genre itself.

-With this in mind, we’ve designed and curated multiple workshop tracks—both virtual and in-person—that will appeal to folks with different familiarities, schedules, and means.
-These will be a combination of group workshop and lecture, and will be led by teaching artists from both the New York City and Saratoga areas.
+With this in mind, we’ve designed and curated multiple workshop tracks—both virtual and in-person—that will appeal to folks with different familiarities and schedules. .
+These will be a combination of group workshop and lecture, and will be led by teaching artists from both the Capital Region and New York City.
 It is by no means necessary to attend a workshop in order to submit to the 518 Monologues—instead, workshops will serve as an additional resource for those interested in cultivating their inner artist.

 Call for Teaching Artists